skilfullycurled/tweetching/README.md

 # tweetching
-iChing Oracular Divination Meets Twitter
+I Ching Oracular Divination Meets Twitter

 Ought to work simply by cloning onto your computer and running in [Processing 3.0](https://processing.org/) for OSX.